rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

 - Enable `X-Xss-Protection` which will instruct the browser to filter through user input and ensure suspicious code isn’t output directly to HTML.
 Although not bulletproof, it’s a relatively simple countermeasure to implement.

 #### X-Xss Protection
-To enable the `X-Xss-Protection` filter add the following directive below the `Content-Security-Policy` entry:
+To enable the `X-Xss-Protection` filter add the following directive below the `Content-Security-Policy` entry: (✔️ Already available in `global/server/security.conf`)

 ```
 add_header X-Xss-Protection "1; mode=block" always;